Studio How-To invites community to June 22 open house

 For more information, and to view the schedule of upcoming workshops, visit www.studiohow-to.com.

-Sruti Basu is the director of community programs at FutureHeights.
+Sruti Basu is the director of community-building programs at FutureHeights.